Marriam-Shuaib/Password-audit-lab-/README.md

 nmap, SSH, SCP, unshadow, rockyou wordlist, John the Ripper

 ## Full Report
-See Password-Audit-Report for the complete methodology, findings, and screenshots.
+See Password-Audit-lab docx for the complete methodology, findings, and screenshots.

 ## Disclaimer